Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 - Support sending an authorization request using POST or GET method

-- Support sending a token request using a specified client authentication method like �client_secret_post" or "client_secret_basic".
+- Support sending a token request using a specified client authentication method like "client_secret_post" or "client_secret_basic".

 # Configurations